-If a patient requires administration of blood cell growth factors, the dose of study drug must be suspended for at least 48 hours after the last dose of blood cell growth factors was administered and until toxicity resolves to at least Grade 2 then reduced by 1 dose level, if a dose reduction for the specific event necessitating the use of the growth factors has not already occurred.
+If a patient requires administration of blood cell growth factors, the dose of study drug must be suspended for at least 48 hours after the last dose of blood cell growth factors was administered and until toxicity resolves to at least Grade 2, then must be reduced by 1 dose level, if a dose reduction for the specific event necessitating the use of the growth factors has not already occurred.

-Before re-initiation of blinded study drug, hematologic toxicity possibly related to blinded study drug must resolve to at least Grade 2.
+Before re-initiation of blinded study drug, hematologic toxicity must resolve to at least Grade 2.